COVID Poses New Challenges for the Field of Addiction Treatment, But Lowers Barriers for Treatment Options

 Launching a major study during a pandemic

 SIG received a history-making NIH grant—one of the largest grants in Columbia’s history—in April 2019, almost exactly one year before the pandemic arrived.
 Our charge was to launch a study with the ambitious aim of reducing opioid-related deaths by 40 percent across 16 heavily affected New York State counties, within just a few years.
-The National Institute on Drug Abuse is supporting our research, which is part of a larger trans-agency effort, called the HEALing Communities Study, to speed scientific solutions to the nation-wide opioid overdose epidemic, a national public health crisis.
+The National Institute on Drug Abuse is supporting our research, which is part of a larger trans-agency effort, called the HEALing Communities Study, to speed scientific solutions to America’s opioid overdose epidemic, a nation-wide public health crisis.

 Led by SIG’s director, University Professor Nabila El-Bassel, our team consists of scientists from several Columbia schools and outside institutions.
 A few months before the coronavirus arrived in New York, team members traveled to the 16 targeted counties with the aim of beginning the implementation phase in early 2020.
 When the pandemic hit, we were busy building coalitions in half of those communities (what we call our “8 Wave One Communities”) consisting of stakeholders who are invested in reducing opioid overdoses—many of whom work in health and mental health departments, hospitals, jails, law enforcement, and drug treatment and behavioral health centers.

 The next thing we knew, our community partners were all struggling to balance the competing demands of an overdose epidemic and a pandemic.
 They were casting about for ways to adapt their services, care for staff and clients, and stay afloat financially while also trying to honor their commitment to our study with its goal of preventing more opioid-related deaths.
 Many of these organizations had no choice but to reduce their hours and services for people at risk of opioid overdose, placing these individuals at increased risk of death.